Reception baseline assessment

 Find out what the reception baseline assessment means for your child when they start school.

-The reception baseline assessment is a short and simple check of a child’s early literacy, communication, language and maths skills when they begin school.
-It will be piloted in some schools from September 2019.
+The reception baseline assessment (RBA) is a short and simple check of a child’s early literacy, communication, language and maths skills when they begin school and will be statutory for all schools from September 2021.
+Some schools will choose to be Early Adopters of the RBA in Autumn 2020.

 The assessment will form the start of a new measure of how schools are helping their pupils to progress between reception and year 6.